tailcallhq/tailcallhq.github.io/docs/cli.md

    This helps in flattening out types into single field.

-5. **inferTypeNames:** This setting enables the automatic inference of type names based on field names within the GraphQL schema.
-The inferTypeNames setting aims to enhance type naming consistency and readability by suggesting meaningful type names derived from the field names.
+5. **inferTypeNames:** This setting enables the automatic inference of type names based on their schema and it's usage.
+For it to work reliably it depends on an external secure AI agent.

    ```graphql title="Before enabling inferTypeNames setting"
    type T1 {